Skip to main content

 Sometimes a tenant will request that you serve notice because they believe that they will be able to obtain a tenancy with a different landlord on the grounds that you have evicted them.

-We would ask for your assistance in these circumstances.
-There is significant pressure on homelessness services, and we have a shortage of accommodation for homeless families.
-If your tenant does this, please do all you can to confirm that they have found a permanent home to move into.
 This could mean having sight of a letter with an offer of accommodation on it.
 If they have not secured permanent accommodation to move into, and they intend to approach the Council as Homeless, we may not be able to assist them with rehousing as we may consider that they have deliberately contrived their own homelessness.

 If your tenant has requested the notice because of other issues in the tenancy, you can try to resolve these issues according to the advice in this tool rather than serve notice.